 - (1) Dilip Shanghvi, as the Managing Director of Sun Pharma's board of directors and along with entities controlled by him and members of his family, control 54.5% of Sun Pharma.
-As of March 31, 2021, Sun Pharma and its affiliates owned 77.8% of Taro's outstanding ordinary shares. - (2) Sudhir Valia is also a director of Sun Pharma.
-As of March 31, 2021, Sun Pharma and its affiliates owned 77.8% of Taro's outstanding ordinary shares.
+As of March 31, 2022, Sun Pharma and its affiliates owned 78.5% of Taro's outstanding ordinary shares. - (2) Sudhir Valia is also a director of Sun Pharma.
+As of March 31, 2022, Sun Pharma and its affiliates owned 78.5% of Taro's outstanding ordinary shares.

-As of March 31, 2021, the directors and executive officers listed above held no options to purchase our ordinary shares.
+As of March 31, 2022, the directors and executive officers listed above held no options to purchase our ordinary shares.

-The following table sets forth certain information regarding the ownership of our founders' shares as of March 31, 2021.
-The percentage of ownership is based on 2,600 founders' shares outstanding as of March 31, 2021.
+The following table sets forth certain information regarding the ownership of our founders' shares as of March 31, 2022.
+The percentage of ownership is based on 2,600 founders' shares outstanding as of March 31, 2022.

-Percentage of

-Number of Outstanding

-Founders' Founders'

-Name Shares Shares

-Alkaloida Chemical Company Exclusive Group Ltd. (1) 2,600 100.00%
+N Number of Founders' Percentage of Outstanding Founders' Name Shares Shares Alkaloida Chemical Company Exclusive Group Ltd. (1) 2.600 100.00%

-(1) Alkaloida Chemical Company Exclusive Group Ltd. ("Alkaloida"), a subsidiary of Sun, owns all 2,600 of our outstanding founders' shares and is entitled to exercise one-third of the total voting power in our company regardless of the number of ordinary shares then outstanding.
+(1) Alkaloida Chemical Company Exclusive Group Ltd. ("Alkaloida"), a subsidiary of Sun, owns all 2,600 of our outstanding founders' shares and is entitled to exercise one-third of the total voting power in our Company regardless of the number of ordinary shares then outstanding.
 As a result of the control that may be deemed to be held by Alkaloida, each of Dilip Shanghvi and Sudhir Valia may be deemed to beneficially own the founders' shares held by Alkaloida.
 Each of Mr. Shanghvi and Mr. Valia disclaims beneficial ownership of such shares, except to the extent of his pecuniary interest therein.